Wellesley College Travel Assist Program

 Managed and administered through Chubb and AXA Assistance Services, the Wellesley College Assistance Abroad Program provides all Wellesley College students, faculty and staff who travel for College-related activities with medical, travel and security assistance.

 * Emergency Medical Payments, Medical Expense Guarantee, Hospital Admission Guarantee

 * Emergency Medical Transport, Medical Evacuation or Repatriation

 * Confidential Resource in case of Sexual Assault

 * Dispatch of a Doctor or Specialist

 * AXA travel smartphone app

-The ACE Travel Assistance Program card provides Wellesley's membership number and information about how to access services.
+The AXA Travel Assistance Program card provides Wellesley's membership number and information about how to access services.
 Membership cards are distributed to study abroad students at the mandatory pre-departure meeting.
 Other travelers should request a card from the appropriate Wellesley administrator: